olafhartong/sysmon-modular/tooling/README.md

 Deduplication compares complete normalized rules, including their Sysmon event and include/exclude scope.
 It ignores rule display names and ATT&CK annotations.

+KQL and filtered MDE conversion fail closed when a filter cannot be represented without changing its meaning.
+The command reports the skipped input.
+Use `--allow-lossy` only when partial or fallback output is intentional and will be reviewed manually.
+Every generated module is schema-validated before it is written.

 ## Command help

 Each command has its own help output.
 Consult it before scripting less common